 Ensure that the vehicle has breakdown and recovery cover.
-At least one of the staff/volunteers should be trained in first aid procedures and a first aid kit should be available.
-The staff/volunteers should have access to a mobile phone and contact details for all the children, young people and/or vulnerable adults.
+Staff/volunteers should be trained in first aid procedures and a first aid kit should be available.
+Staff/volunteers should have access to a mobile phone and contact details for all the children, young people and/or adults at risk.